DimitarChristoff/mootstrap-scrollspy/README.md

 an Event API that can help with scripting of effects on the trigger or on the target element.

+You can also check this [demo](http://jsfiddle.net/dimitar/Q5WHx/show/), running on the actual bootstrap fluid responsive markup - make sure you downside your browser but not too much so the menu does not collapse.

 How to use
 ----------